-Cambridge is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Cambridge is a village of professionals, sales and office workers and service providers.
-There are especially a lot of people living in Cambridge who work in office and administrative support (13.03%), management occupations (10.77%) and sales jobs (8.29%).
+Cambridge is a blue-collar town, with 36.94% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Cambridge is a village of professionals, production and manufacturing workers, and sales and office workers.
+There are especially a lot of people living in Cambridge who work in sales jobs (9.03%), teaching (8.07%), and office and administrative support (7.52%).

 Being a small village, Cambridge does not have a public transit system used by locals to get to and from work.

 The overall education level of Cambridge is somewhat higher than in the average US city of 21.84%: 26.69% of adults 25 and older in the village have at least a bachelor's degree.

 The per capita income in Cambridge in 2010 was $24,303, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $97,212 for a family of four.
 However, Cambridge contains both very wealthy and poor people as well.

 The people who call Cambridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cambridge residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Cambridge include German, Italian, English, and French .

 The most common language spoken in Cambridge is English.
 Other important languages spoken here include Italian and African languages.